refinedev/refine/documentation/docs/getting-started/quickstart.md

 :::tip

-In case you select `Yes` for the `Do you want to add example pages?` option while using the CLI wizard, the refine will add sample CRUD pages utilizing [`refine Inferencer`](https://refine.dev/docs/api-reference/antd/components/inferencer/) and fill the `resources` property.
+In case you select `Yes` for the `Do you want to add example pages?` option while using the CLI wizard, the Refine will add sample CRUD pages utilizing [`Refine Inferencer`](https://refine.dev/docs/api-reference/antd/components/inferencer/) and fill the `resources` property.

-It is highly recommended to add example pages as it provides a clearer understanding of how **refine** works and lets you test out the CRUD operation functionalities.
+It is highly recommended to add example pages as it provides a clearer understanding of how **Refine** works and lets you test out the CRUD operation functionalities.

 :::